m-d-johnson/golang-wdtk-linkgenerator/README.md

 - Tags are available from the JSON data available per-body and also in the CSV that's downloaded from MySociety.
 - FOI Emails are not programmatically available and are kept in a file.

+# A note on testing

+You'll note that there aren't tests.
+I am aware that good software engineering means testing your code is mandatory, but also aware that this code isn't really meant to be good software engineering as its very narrow use case means that errors are tolerable and the time spent creating tests needed to be spent organising data :)